jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

     .refCount()
 ```

+# Summary

+1. Extensions functions in Kotlin can make your code more readable.
+2. Writing business logic in DAO's (Data Access Objects) makes your code easier to understand.
+3. Either's are better than throwable for handling errors.

 # What's more

 If you would like to see how to test look here: [Using schedulers while testing your code](https://medium.com/@JMarchwicki/using-schedulers-while-testing-your-code-cd924940cc04)